AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

   * Default location looked for is at `~/Applications/AIRSDK`, if you have others, your will need to change the extension settings.

+## Optional

+* Ruffle

+ * You can use Ruffle if you want to launch a Flash project, instead of Flash Player

+* Flash Player

+ * You can still use a standalone Flash Player to launch Flash projects

+* Old version of Chrome and PPAPI Flash Player

+ * If you really want to live dangerously, why not throw on an old version of Chrome or Chromium and an old version (not like there's a new one) of the PPAPI Flash Player.

 ## Usage

 It should work if you open a files *.as, or *.mxml.